 4. Educate Your Classmates and School Staff

 - Teach your peers how and why to pack a Trash Free Lunch.
-Deliver the results of your audit and the Trash Free Lunch Script at a school assembly, over announcements or by going class to class.
-Feel free to use the Trash Free Lunch Peer Presentation template.
+Present the results of your audit and the Trash Free Lunch Script at a school assembly, over announcements or by going class to class.

 - Spread the word about the program on campus by making posters and posting these flyers (How To Pack a Trash Free Lunch and Pack This Not That flyers) around school, on your school’s website or in an online school newsletter.

-- It’s important to never make a student feel bad about bringing waste-causing packaging to school.
+- It’s important to never look down on a student about bringing waste to school.
 Even one item in a reusable container should be celebrated!
 Reward all improvements with praise.

-Teach the parents at your school how and why to pack Trash Free for their students by sending home this flyer in a school newsletter or posting it on the school’s website.
+Teach the parents at your school how and why to pack Trash Free for their students by sending home this flier in a school newsletter or posting it on the school’s website.